Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Challenges in Temperature-Dependent Modelling

 \subsection{Parameter Estimation}

 To fit a model to data, we must determine its parameter values.
-But given noisy or uncertain data, there is not a single set of parameters that is uniquely consistent with the observations—many different parameter combinations could plausibly describe the data we see.
+But given noisy or uncertain data, no single set of parameters is uniquely consistent with the observations---many different parameter combinations could plausibly describe the observed data.
 Rather than seeking a single ``best fit'', we want a way to characterise the full set of parameter values that are compatible with our data.
 Standard fitting approaches return point estimates, perhaps with symmetric error bars that quantify spread around the best fit.
 But this representation is incomplete; it doesn't capture the full range of models consistent with the data, nor any correlations or asymmetries in how parameters relate to one another.
-Bayesian posterior sampling provides a natural framework for this.
-Rather than returning a single parameter estimate, it generates samples from the distribution of parameter values that are compatible with the observed data.
+Bayesian posterior sampling addresses this by generating samples from the distribution of parameter values compatible with the observed data.
 This posterior distribution fully characterises our uncertainty about the model parameters, as we discuss in Section~\ref{sec:parameter_estimation}.